Moderation in Negotiation (without the blood)

 Ideally, negotiations should result in some form of agreement that functions well with little or no change.
-And yet, many agreements are often so unworkable that they can only be sorted out through litigation.
-Why?
+Yet, many agreements are often so unworkable that they can only be sorted out through litigation.
+Why is that?

 Let’s start with the old American motto: “moderation in everything.”
 As children, we may have been scolded when we asked for too many toys.
 One friend told me that his grandmother would snap his hand for asking a second helping of desert.
 Among the older generations, moderation was the watchword; live in the state of being gratified was the lesson.